 In September 2013, the Board of County Commissioners approved an ordinance to index fuel revenue to inflation in Clark County from January 2014 through December 2016.
 Fuel revenue is generated each time motorists fill up their vehicles with gas.
 A portion of what we pay at the pump helps fund transportation projects throughout Clark County.
 This funding measure will help keep up with material and labor costs, raise $700 million in bonding capacity, fund 199 projects and create more than 9,000 jobs.
 For motorists, this averages out to about a dime a day over the next three years.

-Over the next three years, the local community will be making a local investment into Southern Nevada’s future creating needed jobs for people that will build, maintain and enhance transportation infrastructure; improve overall commute times; accommodate growth; diversify the economy; and help ensure Southern Nevada’s community is able to compete globally with other communities.
+The community is investing in Southern Nevada’s future by creating needed jobs for people that will build, maintain and enhance transportation infrastructure; improving overall commute times; accommodating growth; diversifying the economy; and helping ensure Southern Nevada’s community is able to compete regionally, nationally and globally.

 To date, 41 design and construction contracts have been awarded, for a total of $97.8 million, creating approximately 1,263 jobs.